Carlos Sadness: Other activities

-Before he fully engaged in music, he worked as an illustrator and as an advertising designer.
+Before he started to fully engage with music, he worked as an illustrator and as an advertising designer.
 While working in advertising agencies, he did works for trademarks such as White Label, Eristoff Black or Carolina Herrera.

-In 2016, his book Anatomías Íntimas was published.
-In his book, he fuses his facets as illustrator and writer; he found the way to weave texts, ideas, memories, songs and illustrations.
-Since the announcement of the date of publication, the book remained at the top of Fnac’s list of reserved books.

-In 2016, he wrote a preface about the different points of view about love for the book Los novios de Gael of Sanz i Vila published by Ediciones Hidravión.
+In 2016, his book Anatomías Íntimas was published, where he served as both illustrator and writer.
+Since its announcement, the book remained at the top of Fnac's list of reserved books.
+The same year, he wrote a preface about the different points of view about love for the book Los novios de Gael of Sanz i Vila published by Ediciones Hidravión.